Children’s Literature IELTS Reading with Answers

 Supporting Sentence: Yet so far as written-down literature is concerned, while there were stories in print before 1700 that children often seized on when they had the chance, such as translations of Aesop’s fables, fairy-stories and popular ballads and romances, these were not aimed at young people in particular.

-Keyword location – paragraph A-line 2ieltsxpress small logo
+Keyword location – paragraph A-line 2

 Explanation: The paragraph explains how these stories related to children’s words developed since ancient times.
 As early as 1700, there was print literature about children associated with Aesop’s fables, fairy stories such as ballads or romances.